OfficeDev/office-js-docs-pr/docs/develop/make-office-add-in-compatible-with-existing-com-add-in.md

 If a user acquires the Office Add-in from AppSource and the equivalent COM add-in is already installed, then Office will:

 1. Install the Office Add-in.
-2. Hide the Office Add-in UI in the ribbon.
+2. Hide the Office Add-in UI on the ribbon.
 3. Display a call-out for the user that points out the COM add-in ribbon button.

 ### Centralized deployment of Office Add-in